april/laboratory/README.md

 ![Preview Image](https://i.imgur.com/dKnWrgK.png)

-It currently requires at least Firefox 53, so works with Dev Edition and should work with Firefox release once version 53 is released.
+It currently requires at least Firefox 53.
+This means that it currently works with Firefox Developer Edition and Nightly, and should work with release once it reaches version 53.

 ## Developing and Installing locally